now registering! A new session starts april 10, 2019.

 Tools for tracking your submissions, what I've learned from over five years of tracking (with data that I'll share), decoding responses from editors, and facing rejection... with a video walkthrough of my tracking process

-Special scenarios that may come up for you, answers to questions from workshop participants, and extra field notes that I've gathered from 20 years of sending out poetry, fiction, and nonfiction writing submissions
+Special scenarios that may come up, answers to questions from workshop participants, and field notes I've gathered from 20 years of sending out poetry, fiction, and nonfiction

 Your Guide for Tending the Work